The rules are complex. In principle, Israeli resident individuals over 18 must file a tax return unless they are eligible for a filing exemption.

 Residents will be EXEMPT from filing a tax return if all their income in the tax year was salary income or rental income, or foreign income, foreign pension income, interest income, securities income, or other income or a combination thereof – but only if a number of conditions are met, as summarized below.
 (Certain people must always file an annual tax return as described in the next paragraph).

-New and senior returning residents are exempt from Israeli tax and reporting obligations regarding non-Israeli source income and gains for 10 years after becoming Israeli resident.
+- New and senior returning residents who arrived in 2007 or later (“Olim”) are exempt from Israeli tax and reporting obligations regarding non-Israeli source income and gains for 10 years after becoming Israeli resident.
 (Senior returning residents are individuals who lived abroad at least five years and returned to reside Israel in 2007-09, or lived abroad 10 years if they returned to Israel after 2009.)

-Salary income may fall within the filing exemption if it did not exceed NIS 613,000 in 2010 (for each spouse) and the required tax was withheld at source.
-In addition, such ‘‘salary income‘‘ should be one of the following: employment income; pension paid by an employer or a provident fund; severance pay paid upon death or leaving an employer; a lump sum paid instead of a pension; income realized by an employee from shares or share options, pursuant to a plan approved under Section 102 of the Income Tax Ordinance (regardless of which alternative was adopted: capital gain or salary income).
+- Salary income may fall within the filing exemption if it did not exceed NIS 649,000 in 2014 (for each spouse) and the required tax was withheld at source.
 If you had more than one employer in the year, the tax withholding needs to be according to instructions obtained from the local tax office.

-Rental income may fall within the filing exemption if it was from renting out residential accommodation in Israel; the required tax was paid; it did not exceed NIS 318,000 in 2010 (for each spouse); 10 percent tax was paid thereon by January 30, 2011; and it and no expenses, losses, exemption or credit was claimed.
+- Rental income may fall within the filing exemption if it was from renting out residential accommodation in Israel; the required tax was paid; it did not exceed NIS 337,000 in 2014 (for each spouse) and 10 percent tax was paid thereon.

-Foreign income may fall within the filing exemption if it was accrued or derived outside Israel or if it relates to foreign securities or Israeli company securities publicly traded on an exchange outside Israel; it did not exceed NIS 318,000 in 2010 (for each spouse); and tax was paid on account unless an exemption applies.
-For example, new and senior returning residents (who lived abroad five or 10 years, depending on the date they returned) enjoy a 10-year tax and reporting exemption for foreign income and gains.
+- Foreign income may fall within the filing exemption if it was accrued or derived outside Israel or if it relates to foreign securities or Israeli company securities publicly traded on an exchange outside Israel; it did not exceed NIS 337,000 in 2014 (for each spouse); and tax was paid on account unless an exemption applies.
+Olim – see above.

-Securities income may fall within the filing exemption if it relates to the sale of securities traded on a stock exchange in Israel or abroad, or a sale of makam short-term bonds; it is exempt or any tax due was withheld; and it must not exceed in total NIS 1,752,000 in 2010 if it was taxable.
+- Securities income may fall within the filing exemption if it relates to the sale of securities traded on a stock exchange in Israel or abroad, or a sale ofmakam short-term bonds; it is exempt or any tax due was withheld; and it must not exceed in total NIS 1811,560 in 2014 if it was taxable.

 Who must always file?